tbajis/Bop/README.md

 	<figure><img src="screenshots/interestPicker_selected.png" width="20%"></figure>
 </p>

 When the **Interest Picker View** loads, the user will be prompted to choose from one of six different "Interest" categories.
 The six categories to choose from are "Sports", "Music", "Food", "Art", "Fashion" and "Culture."
 When the user selects an interest, a **Continue** button will appear at the bottom of the view as shown above.
 Pressing the **Continue** button will segue the user to the **Map and Table Tab View**.
+Note that once an interest is selected, **Bop** will save that selected interest.

 Note that if the user has already searched and persisted venues previously, the **Pin** button in the top navigation item will be illuminated and enabled.
 Pressing this button will allow the user to segue to the **Map and Table Tab View** and view their saved venues.